Brooklyn Bridge Park: Pier 1 and Fulton Ferry Landing

 Pier 1 was the first section of parkland, having opened in March 2010.
 It is located directly south of the Brooklyn Bridge and the Empire–Fulton Ferry section of the park.
 The pier is Brooklyn Bridge Park's largest and is the only one constructed on filled land rather than pilings.
 The area includes two landscaped lawns overlooking the Brooklyn Bridge and New York Harbor, a salt marsh with native plants, a playground, a granite lookout, a waterfront walkway, and various food and drink concessions.

 Fulton Ferry Landing is directly adjacent to Pier 1, on the site of Brooklyn's first ferry landing, which opened in 1642.
 Reopened to the public in 1997, Fulton Ferry Landing provides views of the Manhattan skyline and houses the classical music venue Bargemusic.
 The landing includes an old fireboat house, which formerly housed the Brooklyn Ice Cream Factory between 2001 and 2018.
 Since 2019, the fireboat house has been run by two concessionaires.
 The New York Water Taxi and NYC Ferry are also accessible from the landing.
 The landing contains railings upon which are engraved the Walt Whitman poem "Crossing Brooklyn Ferry", as well as a deck with bronze reliefs of historic events nearby.
-A pavilion adjacent to the fireboat house was proposed for Fulton Ferry Landing in 2019, but was delayed due to objections by the New York City Landmarks Preservation Commission.
+A pavilion adjacent to the fireboat house was proposed for Fulton Ferry Landing in 2019 but was delayed due to objections by the New York City Landmarks Preservation Commission.
+Emily Warren Roebling Plaza, a 2 acre plaza underneath the Brooklyn Bridge, connects Pier 1 with the Empire–Fulton Ferry section of the park.

 Squibb Park Bridge, a 450 ft pedestrian bridge constructed in early 2013, connected Brooklyn Heights' Squibb Park to Pier 1, providing one of several links between Brooklyn Heights and Brooklyn Bridge Park.
 The bridge was designed to be lightweight and flexible, providing a bouncy feeling to visitors walking over it.
 However, the bridge bounced too much, and as a result, was closed for renovations in 2014 to strengthen the structure and allow ADA access.
 The renovations were completed in March 2017, but the bridge was closed again in July 2018, and park officials later decided to replace the wooden bridge with a steel replica.
 The original bridge was torn down in October 2019; the steel replica was completed in May 2020.

+The entrance pavilion was finished in April 2025 and consists of three stone structures designed by Tod Williams Billie Tsien Architects.
+The structures are connected by a roof with photovoltaic panels, which has an oculus opening at its center.
+The pavilion is placed on a hill surrounded by ginkgo and honey locust trees, and the pavement around the pavilion is made of tiles in two colors.